christippett/terraform-cloudinit-container-server/README.md

 }
 ```

-Keep in mind when providing your own `docker-compose.yaml` file that you'll need to manually define the labels on your service so that Traefik can identify and route requests to your application.
+Keep in mind when providing your own `docker-compose.yaml` file that you'll need to manually define the labels on your service so that Caddy can identify and route requests to your application.

-Traefik is a wonderful tool with a lot of functionality and configuration options, however it can be a bit intimidating to set up if you're not familiar with it.
+Caddy is a wonderful tool with a lot of functionality and configuration options, but can be daunting to configure.
+The example below shows the needed labels for Caddy to pick up the service.
 Inspecting the template included in this module is a good starting point if you need help creating your own Docker Compose file.
 These labels need to be added to every service defined in your Docker Compose file that you want to make available externally.

-For more advanced options, refer to the official [Traefik documentation](https://docs.traefik.io/).
+For more advanced options, refer to the official [Caddy documentation](https://caddyserver.com/docs/) and the [Caddy Docker proxy documentation](https://github.com/lucaslorentz/caddy-docker-proxy).

 ```yaml
 # docker-compose.yaml